deepshisachan25/Super-store-sales-dashboard/README.md

 Model Tuning: Fine-tuning model parameters to improve forecast accuracy.

 ## Data Visualization and Dashboard Creation:
-Interactive Dashboards: Used tools like Tableau and Power BI to create interactive dashboards that allowed stakeholders to:
+Interactive Dashboards: Used tool- Power BI to create interactive dashboards that allowed stakeholders to:
-Visualize Trends: Display sales trends over time with line charts, bar graphs, and heat maps.
+Visualize Trends: Display sales trends over time with line charts, bar graphs, and donut charts.
 Analyze Performance: Drill down into specific periods to analyze performance and identify key drivers of sales.
 Scenario Analysis: Perform what-if analysis to understand the potential impact of different business scenarios on sales.